oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/quickstart/set-up-wktui-app.md

 Using this dialog, you have access to view and edit settings in the following areas:

 - `Proxy Configuration` – Change the proxy and no proxy settings for the network.
-- `WebLogic Remote Console Configuration` – Change the WebLogic Remote Console installation directory.
+- `GitHub API credential` - Specify a GitHub token (with no specific permissions required) that will be used to make GitHub requests and bypass the GitHub anonymous API request quota.
 - `Logging Configuration` – Change the logging level and log directory location.
 - `Startup Internet Connectivity Test Configuration` – Change the timeout on the Internet connection check.
 This is the same as the Request Timeout Seconds field.
 - `WebLogic Kubernetes Toolkit UI Introduction Configuration` – Change whether the introduction shows at application startup or not.

 ### Explore WKTUI

 Now that the WKTUI application is installed and configured, it is time to explore the functionality of the WKTUI application.
 To make this adventure more hands-on, you will lift and shift a ToDo List application running in an on-premises environment and move it to Kubernetes.
-The initial quick start documents cover both tracks, then the flow splits into the following two tracks:
+The initial quick start documents cover both tracks.

-- WebLogic Kubernetes Operator
-- Verrazzano

-At the end of either track, the ToDo List application will be running in a Kubernetes environment.
+At the end, the ToDo List application will be running in a Kubernetes environment.